 4. Is the topography or elemental composition of the surface affecting the performance of your product?

 - Scanning Electron Microscopy/Energy Dispersive Spectroscopy (SEM/EDS): These techniques can evaluate and map the surface of your products and determine if the surfaces are composed as you expect them with this electron microscope process.

 5. Is the thickness of the passivation layer critical to the performance of your device?

 - Auger electron spectroscopy: AES measures the thickness and composition of the outer angstroms of a material, making it useful in determining the surface passivation in biocompatible alloys.

 Bonus question: Do you need an expedited turnaround time?

 Outsourcing quality control testing, materials characterization and failure analysis to an experience lab like Innovatech Labs can get you fast and accurate results.
-At Innovatech Labs, typical turnaround times are 5-7 business days, but any of the testing methods listed here are available for expedited turnaround times.
+At Innovatech Labs, typical turnaround time is 10 business days, but any of the testing methods listed here are available for expedited turnaround times.

 Get Materials Testing Advice